Atlas (mythology)

 Atlas was the son of the Titan Iapetus and the Oceanid Asia or Clymene.
 He was a brother of Epimetheus and Prometheus.
 He had many children, mostly daughters, the Hesperides, the Hyades, the Pleiades, and the nymph Calypso who lived on the island Ogygia.

-The term Atlas has been used to describe a collection of maps since the 16th century when Flemish geographer Gerardus Mercator published his work in honour of the mythological Titan.
+Flemish cartographer Gerardus Mercator characterized Atlas as the founder of geography, leading to the modern sense of the term "atlas" for a collection of maps after Mercator published his own work in honor of the Titan.

 The "Atlantic Ocean" is derived from "Sea of Atlas".
-The name of Atlantis mentioned in Plato's Timaeus' dialogue derives from "Atlantis nesos" (Ἀτλαντὶς νῆσος), literally meaning "Atlas's Island".
+The name of Atlantis mentioned in Plato's Timaeus' dialogue derives from "Atlantis nesos" (Ἀτλαντὶς νῆσος), literally meaning "Atlantean Island".

 Etymology

 The etymology of the name Atlas is uncertain.
-Virgil took pleasure in translating etymologies of Greek names by combining them with adjectives that explained them: for Atlas his adjective is durus, "hard, enduring", which suggested to George Doig that Virgil was aware of the Greek τλῆναι "to endure"; Doig offers the further possibility that Virgil was aware of Strabo's remark that the native North African name for this mountain was Douris.
-Since the Atlas mountains rise in the region inhabited by Berbers, it has been suggested that the name might be taken from one of the Berber languages, specifically from the word ádrār "mountain".
+Virgil translated etymologies of Greek names by combining them with adjectives that explained them: for Atlas his adjective is durus, "hard, enduring", which suggested to George Doig that Virgil was aware of the Greek τλῆναι "to endure"; Doig offers the further possibility that Virgil was aware of Strabo's remark that the native North African name for this mountain was Douris.
+Since the Atlas Mountains rise in the region inhabited by Berbers, it has been suggested that the name might be taken from one of the Berber languages, specifically from the word ádrār "mountain".